 1979 - Merger of the RCIU and AMCBW creates the United Food and Commercial Workers International Union (UFCW).
-William Wynn elected International President and Samuel J. Talarico elected International Secretary-Treasurer of the UFCW at the founding convention inWashington, D.C.
+William H. Wynn elected International President, and Romeo Mathieu and Clifford R. Evans elected leaders of the Canadian membership, as directors of Regions 18 and 19 respectively.

 1980 - Barbers, Beauticians and Allied Industries merges with UFCW.

 1980 - First UFCW Women’s Affairs, Civil Rights and Political Action Conference is held in Washington, D.C., and the UFCW Women’s Network is launched.

 1981 - UFCW begins national safety and health programs to identify job hazards and create training.

 1983 - UFCW’s first regular convention is held in Montreal, Quebec, Canada.

 1983 - The Insurance Workers International Union (IWIU) votes to merge with the UFCW.